mildmedia/mild-megamenu/README.md

 A quick guide to working with the WordPress Mega Menu plugin:

 * The mega menu block can host mega menu items with nested drop-downs, i.e. they can contain any Gutenberg blocks.
-* Plain menu blocks can contain plain menu items with drop-downs containing other plain menu items.
+* ~~Plain menu blocks can contain plain menu items with drop-downs containing other plain menu items~~.
+Support for this has been revoked due to the fact such menus are bad UX and can be easily achieved with the mega menu block if really needed.
 * You can change the width, color, font size, layouts (horizontal/vertical) of some mega menu blocks.
 * Optionally turn on the "hamburger button" for your WordPress mega menu on mobile devices for easier navigation.

-Love working in Gutenberg?
-Download [Vd WordPress blocks](https://wordpress.org/plugins/vd/) - the biggest library of free blocks and templates for the block editor.